biglocalnews/usps/fcc/README.md

 Our scraper downloads the Mapbox tiles provided by Fabric, decodes them, and stores data in CSV files.
 The scraped data directory structure mimics the tile server's, with directories like `./{zoom}/{x}/{y}/`.

+## Data

+The FCC's address data come from a project called `Fabric` compiled by a company called CostQuest.
+The dataset purports to represent all addresses in the US which are candidates for broadband service.
+(This includes satellite services such as Starlink.)
+Detailed information about how they compiled the data are [here](https://www.costquest.com/wp-content/uploads/2022/11/BroadbandServiceableLocationFabricMethodsManualPublic11022022-2.pdf).

 ## Usage

 Here's an example that downloads all the addresses in San Francisco,